| The Bible as Literature

 michael.bryson@csun.edu

-This course is intended to familiarize literary students with the most
+books known as the Bible.
+This course is intended to familiarize

-influential text in Western culture.
-No previous acquaintance with the
+Western culture.
+No previous acquaintance with the Bible is

-Bible is presupposed.
-We will consider such questions as the the
+presupposed.
+We will consider such questions as the historical

-historical situation of the Bible's writers, the representation of God
+situation of the Bible's writers, the changing representation of God

-focus on include Genesis, Exodus, Judges, Ruth, selected Psalms,
+Genesis, Exodus, Judges, Ruth, selected Psalms, Ecclesiastes, Job,

-Ecclesiastes, Job, Amos, Hosea, Jonah, and Isaiah; the Gospel according
+Amos, Hosea, Jonah, and Isaiah; the Gospel according to Matthew, the

-to Matthew, the epistles Galatians, Ephesians and 1-3 John, as well as
+epistles Galatians, Ephesians and 1-3 John, as well as Revelation.

 EVALUATION METHOD:

-be responses to essay questions (usually four), and will require you to
+be responses to essay questions (three or four), and will require you to

 present an analysis to test accurate knowledge of the readings and